KHZ-INTL/Wallpaper_changer/README.md

 # Wallpaper_changer
 A python script that sets the wallpaper from randomly selected images, from defined folder.
 Also able to search for specific wallpaper.
 It can filter for images that have or should'nt have words, keyword in image file name, utilising the grep program.

-Also able to set wallpapers based on time.
+Also able to set wallpapers based on time, using --time option.
 If Local time &lt; 4PM, wallpaper is selected from: with "day" in filename.
 Appropriately for night.
-It was developed to be run periodically with crontab, --time flag comes handy sometimes.
+It was developed to be run periodically with crontab.

+##### Systemc Resources
 The application does not run run continuously in the background, this is on purpose so that it does not use ram and resources.
 For it to change wallpapers automatically it needs to be setup with crontab.
-Please see my example below.
+Please see crontab section below.

 #### Configuration:
 On initial launch it will create a configuration file at "~/.config/wallpaper.ini".
 Please set your wallpaper directory under "wallpaper_dir".
 Example:

 [Settings]

 wallpaper_dir = /home/myUserName/Pictures/walls/_/

 #### Wallpaper File Naming Convention:
 My wallpapers have "_night", "_day" or both "_day_night", "bright", "dark", etc in their filename.
-This way this script can filter them when used with the --time or --search flags.
-It is up to you, don't have to follow this naming convention.
+As result this script can filter them when used with the --time or --search option.
+It is not a requirement and you don't have to follow this naming convention.
+However, it is recommended. few examples:
-few examples:

-Example 1: sunset_dark_night_painting.jpg
++ Example 1: sunset_dark_night_painting.jpg

-Example 2: alena-aenami-darknight_night_forest_dark_night_moon_painting.jpg
++ Example 2: alena-aenami-darknight_night_forest_dark_night_moon_painting.jpg

 #### CRONTAB:
 I have set it to change wallpaper every 10 minutes.
-Please refer to crontab manual/wiki.
+Please refer to a crontab manual/wiki.

 An example of using it with crontab:
 */10 * * * * export "$HOME=/home/MyUserName"; export DISPLAY=":0.0"; /home/myUserName/my_scripts/bin/wallpaper.py --time;